 6. The impressive performance of FDI inflows can be attributed to the improvements in the institutional, policy and economic environment.
 Since 2010, the Philippine government has been making efforts to reform governance and fight corruption, ensure sound public finances, modernize infrastructure and enhance policy management.
 These efforts have led to notable improvements in administrative efficiency, government accountability and doing business environment, which is reflected in the great improvement in the World Economic Forum's Global Competitiveness Index and the World Bank's Doing Business survey.
-The Philippines' ranking rose from 85 in 2010 to 47 in 2015 out of 144 countries in the Global Competitiveness Index (Figure A2.7), and from 148 in 2011 to 95 in 2015 out of 189 countries in the Doing Business survey (Figure A2.8) with some fluctuation in following years.
-These developments have substantially changed the perception of investors toward the Philippine economy and society and enhanced their confidence.
+The Philippines' ranking rose from 85 in 2010 to 47 in 2015 out of 144 countries in the Global Competitiveness Index (Figure A2.7), and from 148 in 2011 to 95 in 2015 out of 189 countries in the Doing Business survey (Figure A2.8) with some fluctuation in

-Figure A2.7 The Philippines' Global Competitiveness Ranking
+Figure A2.7 The Philippines' Global Competitiveness Ranking Rank